Table of Contents

 Even if your birthday is a while away, you can start compiling ideas of what you’d like.
 Then, the next time someone asks you what you want for your birthday, you can give them a good answer.

-Coloring books can be a great way to relax and be creative and don’t typically require as much energy as other artistic endeavors.
+Coloring books can be a great way to relax and be creative, and they also don’t typically require as much energy as other artistic endeavors.

-Try out the app Colorful if you use iOS or Happy Color on Android
+Try out the app Colorfull if you use iOS or Happy Color on Android

 Keeping up-to-date on news events can be hard in the midst of life.
 Take the time in quarantine to dive deep into one current event news story that is interesting to you.